penseipublicidade/website/docs/controls/navigationrail.md

 ### `label_type`

-Defines the layout and behavior of the labels for the default, unextended NavigationRail.
+Defines the layout and behavior of the labels for the default, unextended navigation rail.

 When a navigation rail is extended, the labels are always shown.